uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 console.log(copied[0]); // 1
 ```

-This looks good.
+This looks much better.
 Here is the mental picture you should have in your head for copying an array:

 ![](images/array-copy-correct.png)

 > If you only briefly skimmed the section on array destructuring and the spread syntax, go back again and read it carefully.
-> These two concepts will come up _a lot_ in the following chapters (much more often than you think right now).
+> These two concepts will come up a lot in the following chapters (much more often than you think right now).

 ### Objects

-Let's return to our imaginary (as of now) task application.
+Let's return to our imaginary task application, which for now exists only in theory.

 A task will probably be something more than just a string.
 For example, it might contain an ID, a title and a description.
 We could, again, try to store these values in separate constants: